talmaq/Sales-Forecast-with-Linear-Regression-Model/README.md

 Performance metrics like MSE, MAE, and R² are calculated to evaluate the model's accuracy.

-Example visualization:

-This plot shows how closely the model's predictions match the actual sales data.

 Contributing
 Contributions are welcome!
 If you have ideas to improve the project or find a bug, feel free to open an issue or submit a pull request.